Super Bowl III: Postgame reactions

 When Sal Marchiano asked Namath in the locker room if he was the "king of the hill", Namath replied "No, no, we're king of the hill.
 We got the team, brother".
 Morrall later said, "I thought we would win handily.
 We'd only lost twice in our last 30 games.
 I'm still not sure what happened that day at the Orange Bowl, however; it's still hard to account for."
 Snell wrote, "The most distinct image I have from that whole game is of Ordell Braase and some other guys—not so much Mike Curtis—having a bewildered look".

 In 1983 Bubba Smith contended that the game had been fixed, saying "I knew something was wrong, you know, through the whole day, because if you look back at the films, we were inside the 20 five times in the first half and came away with no points".

-In an interview for the series America's Game, Bill Curry, Mike Curtis, and Bubba Smith have said they have never gotten over that loss and that they never will.
+In an interview for the series America's Game, Bill Curry, Mike Curtis, and Bubba Smith said they have never gotten over that loss and that they never will.
 Curtis said "It was one of the best teams I ever played with, and we lost to somebody that we would beat a thousand times after the Super Bowl.
 It was humiliation to be kind."
-After the game, the team went to what was supposed to be an automatic victory party at owner Carol Rosenbloom's House where Curry said to Rosenbloom, "We will get back here and we will win.
+After the game, the team went to what was supposed to be an automatic victory party at owner Carroll Rosenbloom's house where Curry said to Rosenbloom, "We will get back here and we will win.
 I promise."